This post is the fourteenth in a series which starts HERE.

 We shower, eat a light dinner, then take a walk to find the apartment block I used to live in.
 It was shabby back then; now it looks even grimmer.
 Some of the local shops are still there too; the grocer who over charged me for vegetables almost every day for two years, the butcher who kept live chickens in cages in his shop and the miniscule store that had a man behind a counter who would fetch whatever you asked for from his stock room.
 I used to write what I wanted on a piece of paper: two toilet rolls, a tin of tomato puree, a litre of UHT milk, a bottle of shampoo and a tube of toothpaste, and he would fetch it.
 A bit like a tiny olde-worlde Argos.

 By 11pm Mum and I are back at the hotel, tucked up in bed.
-‘It’s been a tiring day,’ says Mum, ‘but we’ve survived it and hopefully Rania will be getting to sleep in the village soon.’
+‘It’s been a tiring day,’ says Mum, ‘but we’ve survived it.’

 My phone pings with a facebook message – the hotel’s wifi is working.
 It’s a photo from my ex-brother in law.
-‘Look Mum, it’s Rania,’ I say and show her the phone.
+I show my mum the phone.

-We peer at the photo; she looks happy.
+We peer at the photo that’s arrived; my daughter looks happy.

 Then I examine the background; it doesn’t look like the village.
 I message him back in French.
 Where are you?

 A few minutes delay, then another ping.
 We’re visiting Hammamet.

 I can’t believe it!
 My heart is hammering.
 Bloody Tunisian men!
 How dare he take my daughter 60km away from where I thought she was staying – and so late at night.
 The frustration, fury and lack of control I felt all those years ago come rushing back to me.